 Avoid the temptation to move on before finishing so that you get a nice, even shave on all parts of your head.

 If you are one of our bald and bearded friends, make sure to trim your edges nicely and line up the side at an angle appropriate for your newly shaven head.
-You may need to use an electric stubble trimmer or beard trimmer to get your desired effect.

 Check for spots you missed!
 You don’t want to leave the house with a gnarly patch of hair behind your ears or down the back of your neck.